Personal Infection Control Musts for Home Healthcare Workers

 Home healthcare workers often don’t have room to lug around big, bulky squeeze or pump bottles of hand sanitizer on their rounds.
 They might make sense for hospital workers, but not necessarily for medical professionals who are always on the go.

 Price out packets and small bottles to save space in your medical bag and prevent messes.
 Grab a handful of single antimicrobial hand wipe packets as you head out the door.
-Or be sure you have a few extra 2oz bottles of flip-top hand sanitizer on you.
+Or be sure you have a few extra single-use pouches of Fresh Scent Hand Sanitizer on you.
 They're small enough in size that you can bring them on planes and use them after you buckle your seat belt, too.

 Don’t Let the Bed Bugs Bite